fulldecent/blog.phor.net/_posts/2023-05-15-What is money.md

 Now we're getting closer.

-If you want to use cash to buy lottery tickets, and this is a consentual transaction.
+If you want to use cash to buy lottery tickets, and this is a consensual transaction.
 Is that really money?
-Can anybody stop you and the consentual partner from transaction?
+Can anybody stop you and the consensual partner from transaction?

 What if you want to buy a boat?
 A ship?
 What if you want to go to Europe (or the US, if you're already in Europe) and you want to buy a ship with cash.
 Can you do that?